iamjayshakur/datavisualization-fall2021/assignment4.md

 1. Write down all steps used to clean and analyze the data, including any Excel formulas.

-The data, after converting to a CSV was not as messy but needed some cleaning.
+The data, after converting to a CSV was not as messy as it originally appeared but needed some cleaning.

 - Ensured columns align
 - Review (and take note of) any outliers (large or missing numbers blank columns and/or rows)